mapbender/mapbender-documentation/en/book/quickstart.rst

 #.
 The Welcome page lists applications that are public and can be used by all users.
 The applications are listed with a screenshot, a title and a description.

 #.
-You can open an application by click on the title or the start button.
+You can open an application by click on the title, the screenshot or the start button.

 #.
 Before you can administrate with Mapbender you have to login to get access to the administration.